-The property’s history unfolds from ancient paths streaming daily life from Haleakala and upcountry, through missionary settlements, and early pineapple and sugar cane plantations to today’s modern mix of sustainability and next generation science of green practices and eco friendly living.
+The property’s history unfolds from ancient paths streaming daily life from Haleakala and upcountry, through missionary settlements, and early pineapple and sugar cane plantations to today’s modern mix of sustainability and next generation science of green practices and ecofriendly living.

-Majestic Norfolk pines line the property’s front boundary, and were established during the plantation days well over 130 years ago.
+Majestic Norfolk pines line the property’s front boundary and were established during the plantation days well over 100 years ago.
 The trees not only marked the old path from a distance, but also the property boundaries of several working families within the plantation.
 As you turn up Haiku Road from mile marker 11 on Hana Hwy these trees bring you past the old mill, the original Baldwin Home, the plantation manager’s house and ending here at the old doctor’s home.
 The Norfolks were selected and planted to serve as a very rare commodity in the island chain to replace ship masts.
-Today many of these original old trees still survive and stand tall and grand here at Hale O’ Hauka Healing Garden; beside century old palm trees and a garden of local fruits and ancient medicinal plants.
+Today many of these original old trees still survive and stand tall and grand here at Hale O Kauka Healing Garden; beside century old palm trees and a garden of local fruits and ancient medicinal plants.

 The property is home to upcountry’s oldest mango tree, over a century old, it is a giant of a tree that still stands proud and welcomes guests upon arrival.
-Jen is working with a local botanical gardener and arborist to refine the current farm plan and continue cultivating the avocado leaf tea and harvesting the mangoes and bananas established on the property.
-Following her passion, Jen is working with local native gardeners to restore the lau lapau garden and a fish and frog pond under the canopy of trees next to the house.
+Jen is working with a local botanical gardener and arborist to refine the current farm plan and continue cultivating the avocado leaf tea and harvesting the Olu (breadfruit), three varieties of avocado, red grapefruit, papaya, mangoes, cashew and heirloom bananas, lilikoi, medicinal noni and ackee fruits established on the property.
+The property is also home to many ferral chickens and a fish and frog pond teaming with life under the canopy of trees next to the house.

 Agritourism is Especially Important on Maui.
 It helps to sustain the local upcountry farmers – where you will find fruit stands, a weekly farmer’s market, rural country stores, quaint restaurants featuring fresh local products, and of course several farm tours where you can meet the locals and experience everything from lavender to goat milk ice-cream and cheese production.

-Follow our restoration progress on Instagram #HaleOHaukaHealingGarden
+Follow us on Instagram #HaleOKaukaHealingGarden